Vice President for Communications

 Project Manager & Graphic Designer

-In 2012, Naomi joined the Communications Office as the design liaison to the Advancement Division.
-She now holds the position of project manager/graphic designer.
-Naomi has worked at CC since she joined the Office of Alumni and Parent Relations as a program specialist in 2006; in 2008, she moved to the annual giving team to design and produce solicitations and fundraising materials.
-Naomi received a B.F.A with honors from the Art Center College of Design.
-She also earned a master’s in art therapy from Vermont College, and worked for five years as an art therapist at Pikes Peak Mental Health, working with those who have chronic mental illness.
+Naomi received a BFA with honors from the Art Center College of Design.
+She has a masters in art therapy from Vermont College and spent five years as an art therapist at Pikes Peak Mental Health working with those who have chronic mental illness.